microsoft/TypeScript-wiki/tsconfig.json.md

 Compiler options specified on the command line override those specified in the `tsconfig.json` file.

+## `compileOnSave`

+Setting a top-level property `compileOnSave` signals to the IDE to generate all files for a given tsconfig.json upon saving.

+This feature is currentlly supported in Visual Studio 2015 with TypeScript 1.8.4 and above, and [atom-typescript](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md#compileonsave) plugin.

 ## Schema

 Schema can be found at: http://json.schemastore.org/tsconfig